Working with FHIR Resource Models

 print(patient_json)

-# Serialize to Python dictionary
+# Export to Python dictionary (for database storage, processing)

 patient_dict = patient.model_dump(exclude_none=True)